Mercury's magnetic field: Magnetic poles and magnetic measurement

 Mercury's magnetic field tends to be stronger at the equator than at other areas of Mercury.

 Like Earth's, Mercury's magnetic field is tilted, meaning that the magnetic poles are not located in the same area as the geographic poles.
 As a result of the north-south asymmetry in Mercury's internal magnetic field, the geometry of magnetic field lines is different in Mercury's north and south polar regions.
 In particular, the magnetic "polar cap" where field lines are open to the interplanetary medium is much larger near the south pole.
 This geometry implies that the south polar region is much more exposed than in the north to charged particles heated and accelerated by solar wind–magnetosphere interactions.
 The strength of the quadrupole moment and the tilt of the dipole moment are completely unconstrained.

 There have been various ways that Mercury's magnetic field has been measured.
-In general, the inferred equivalent internal dipole field is smaller when estimated on the basis of magnetospheric size and shape (~150–200 nT R^{3}).
+In general, the inferred equivalent internal dipole field is smaller when estimated on the basis of magnetospheric size and shape.
 Recent Earth-based radar measurements of Mercury's rotation revealed a slight rocking motion explaining that Mercury's core is at least partially molten, implying that iron "snow" helps maintain the magnetic field.
 The MESSENGER spacecraft was expected to make more than 500 million measurements of Mercury's magnetic field using its sensitive magnetometer.
 During its first 88 days in orbit around Mercury, MESSENGER made six different sets of magnetic field measurements as it passed through Mercury's magnetopause.

 Field characteristics

 The MESSENGER spacraft noted that Mercury's magnetic field is responsible for several magnetic "tornadoes" – twisted bundles of magnetic fields connecting the planetary field to interplanetary space – that are some 800 km wide or a third the total radius of the planet.

 Scientists noted that Mercury's magnetic field can be extremely "leaky," because MESSENGER encountered magnetic "tornadoes" during its second fly-by on October 6, 2008, which could possibly replenish the atmosphere (or "exosphere", as referred to by astronomers).
-When Mariner 10 made a fly-by of Mercury back in 1974, its signals measured the bow shock, the entrance and exit from the magnetopause, and that the magnetospheric cavity is ~20 times smaller than Earth's, all of which had presumably decayed during the MESSENGER flyby.
+When Mariner 10 made a fly-by of Mercury in 1974, its signals measured the bow shock, the entrance and exit from the magnetopause, and that the magnetospheric cavity is about 20 times smaller than Earth's, all of which had presumably decayed during the MESSENGER flyby.
 Even though the field is just over 1% as strong as Earth's, its detection by Mariner 10 was taken by some scientists as an indication that Mercury's outer core was still liquid, or at least partially liquid with iron and possibly other metals.